byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ### Compile Your Design
 Now you can compile your design by typing `make` inside the directory where your design files and your `Makefile` is.

-If you have any problems at all, please capture all of the compilation output so we can debug it.
+Regardless of whether you have any problems at all, please capture all of the compilation output so we can debug it (you will be told how to capture the compilation output below).

 This whole process (compiling with Symbiflow) is not terribly difficult but there are enough steps that it is easy to get one wrong.
 Also, note that we are maintaining a [work-arounds and answers page](../WorkArounds.md) which may contain things you need to do to get the tools to run.

 Go read the work-arounds page mentioned above right now.
 If your design uses a clock, chances are that your `.xdc` file needs to be modified before Symbiflow will like it.